 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry broadcast television programs for free to the public and for cable subscribers.
-Major broadcast TV networks are ABC, CBS, Fox, and NBC, while leading TV cable networks include USA, History, TNT, TBS, and ESPN.
-Leading international companies include Germany-based Bertelsmann, Japan's Nippon Hoso Kyokai, and the UK-based British Broadcasting Corporation (BBC); major US TV cable networks are Discovery Channel, ESPN, CNN, and TNT.
-Large non-network station groups in the US include Sinclair Broadcast Group, Hearst Television, and Raycom Media.
+In the US, major broadcast TV networks are ABC, CBS, Fox, and NBC, while leading TV cable networks include USA, History, TNT, TBS, and ESPN.
+Leading international companies include Germany-based Bertelsmann, Japan's Nippon Hoso Kyokai (NHK, also called Japan Broadcasting Corporation), the UK's ITV, and Italy's Mediaset.

-Global TV broadcast and cable network industry revenues total about $375 billion, according to UK communications regulator Ofcom.
+Global TV broadcast and cable network industry revenues total about $430 billion, according to UK communications regulator Ofcom.
 The world's largest TV markets include China, Germany, the UK, and the US, according to PricewaterhouseCoopers and the US Department of Commerce.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options